sjbylo/aba/README.md

 make mon
 ```

-Get help with 'make help'.
+Get help with `make help`.

 After OpenShift has been installed you will see the following output:

 ```
 INFO Install complete!
-INFO To access the cluster as the system:admin user when using 'oc', run INFO     export KUBECONFIG=/home/steve/aba/compact/iso-agent-based/auth/kubeconfig INFO Access the OpenShift web-console here: https://console-openshift-console.apps.compact.example.com INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"
+INFO To access the cluster as the system:admin user when using `oc`, run INFO     export KUBECONFIG=/home/steve/aba/compact/iso-agent-based/auth/kubeconfig INFO Access the OpenShift web-console here: https://console-openshift-console.apps.compact.example.com INFO Login to the console with user: "kubeadmin", and password: "XXYZZ-XXYZZ-XXYZZ-XXYZZ"